Fade To Gray: The Pictures

 The 1981 Springbok Tour

 I set up this photograph of myself with Tim Shadbolt after I had had been subpoenaed to give evidence for the police in the case against a group of protesters after the 1981 Springbok Tour in Gisborne.
-Shadbolt was congratulating me because my eye-witness evidence and the photographs I was forced to hand over to the police actually turn the tables on the prosecution and the protesters were acquitted.
+Shadbolt was congratulating me because my eye-witness evidence and the photographs I was forced to hand over to the police actually turned the tables on the prosecution and the protesters were acquitted.

 The banner with the swastika over the image of a springbok was aimed at the South African government.
 Local man Richard Brooking's fisted salute was a pre-warning that the country was about to descend into near civil war